raymondkiu/bracken-filter-reads/README.md

 This script filters low abundant reads from Bracken outputs directly.
 It will also remove relative abundance (Sample_frac) columns, taxonomy_id and taxonomic_lvl columns.

 ## Usage
 You will need to specify -n as the lowest threshold for taxa to be removed.
-E.g. if you set -n 1000, if a specific taxon have less than 1000 reads across all samples, this taxon will be removed.
+E.g. if you set -n 1000, if a specific taxon has less than 1000 reads across all samples, this taxon will be removed.
 ```
 $ ./filter_bracken.sh -h